Law Office of

-Being arrested for a DUI for the first time can be scary, intimidating, and feel hopeless.
-Fortunately, with our attorney fighting for you, at your side, even representing you in court and at the DMV, the process opens up to allow you to see light at the end of the tunnel.
-We will help you through this process, defend you in court and at the DMV, keep you driving, and work to have charges dismissed and or reduced.
+Being arrested on an accusation of a DUI is an overwhelming experience.
+Fortunately, we know DUI's inside and out in Los Angeles.
+We fight alleged DUI's in Southern California Courts regularly.
+With our attorney at your side, even representing you in court and at the DMV, the process opens up to allow you to see light at the end of the tunnel.
+We walk you through the process, defend you in court and at the DMV, keep you driving, and fight to have charges dismissed and reduced.
+(We will be in court for you, whether at Compton Court, Bellflower or Long Beach Court in Southern California, to include Orange County's Central Justice Center, North, West, and Harbor Justice Center.)

-First, we will review whether you can driver right now, by far the most frequent question that we are asked by our clients is whether they can driver right now.
-We strive to keep you in the light, to know where you stand, your rights, and privileges.
+By far, the most frequent question we are asked is whether you can drive right now.
+We answer this question, with details and explanations, so you understand what happened and what is happening to your California Drivers License by the police, DMV, and eventually the courts.
+We keep you in the light, to know where you stand, your rights, and privileges.

 California Department of Motor Vehicles, the DMV, is suspending you license, by way of the pink paper the police gave you.
-Usually, the answer is, “Yes, you can drive, but this privilege will be taken away very soon if you do not take action.”
+Usually, you can drive, but this privilege will be taken away very soon if you do not take action.

-The full-size pink paper that should have been received from police that states, “temporary driver license” within a box outlined about a third down the page, is a 30-day temporary license that you must carry with you when you are driving.
+The full-size pink paper that should have been received from police states, “temporary driver license” within a box outlined about a third down the page.
+This is a 30-day temporary license that you must carry with you when you are driving.
 Thus, you may continue to drive as before until this expires.